AlphaBrate/alphabrate.github.io/about/policies/privacy.md

 If you have any questions about this Privacy Policy, please contact us.
 We are committed to resolving any concerns or complaints you may have about our use of your information.

-This document was updated on 23 Apr 2024.
+This document was updated on 31 Aug 2025.